sjl/.plan/README.markdown

 It's not clear how the expanded input lists are ordered.
 Are they guaranteed to always produce the same order given the same input list?

+Finally realized I could put my pubkeys online so I can just `curl https://stevelosh.com/pubkeys >> ~/.ssh/authorized_keys`.
+No idea why I never though of this before now.
+Also updated my site now that I've moved.
+Of course everything just worked even though I haven't touched the site in months, because it's written in Common Lisp which never changes.
+It's so nice to not have to work with constantly-breaking shit.